mautic/mautic-documentation/pages/02.Setup/01.Getting Started/docs.en.md

 ## Step 2: Add Cron Jobs

-Once you've installed Mautic you will need to create a few standards [cron jobs][cron] to have your software process various tasks.
+Once you've installed Mautic you will need to create a few standard [cron jobs][cron] to have your software process various tasks.
 These [cron jobs][cron] can be created through a cPanel or added through the command line.
 Here is a list of the [cron jobs][cron] you'll need to create.
 (Please note: "/path/to/mautic..." will reflect the directory where your version of Mautic is installed, and you may need to replace 'php' with the path to PHP on your server.
 Ask your hosting provider if you are not sure.)

 ### Updating Segments